-- If the dividend has gone through several transactions, the entire transaction chain must be proved.
+- If the dividend has gone through several transactions, the entire transaction chain must be documented.

-- If the shares were registered on a nominee account (NOM-account), you must provide the account number and name of the agent holding the account
+- If the shares were registered on a nominee account (NOM account), you must provide the account number and name of the custodian holding the account

-- If you do not have the VPS information, contact your agent or the account operator to receive the information
+- If you do not have the VPS information, contact your custodian or the account operator to receive this information

 - Payment information:

 - The IBAN account must accept NOK since all refunds are transferred in NOK